-Below are some accessibility features that we consider necessary to our users:
+Below are some accessibility features that we consider necessary to our users.

 Most links are text-based.
-If some links are images, certain techniques are used to separate presentation from structure to ensure links are still text-friendly for screen readers, text-based browsers and for users who browser with styles/scripts off.
+If some links are images, certain techniques are used to separate presentation from structure to ensure links are still text-friendly for screen readers, text-based browsers and for users who browse with styles/scripts off.

 A text description has been added to each image within alt and/or title tags.
-This will assist screen readers and users who browse the internet with images off.
+This will assist screen readers and users who browse the Internet with images off.

 All pages are optimised for printing offline.
-This will reduce the amount of ink and paper wasted when printing a webpage document.
+This will reduce the amount of ink and paper wasted when printing a web page document.